ivan-magda/Tagger/Pods/KeychainSwift/README.md

 * Thanks to [CraigSiemens](https://github.com/CraigSiemens) for adding Swift 3.1 support.
 * Thanks to [maxkramerbcgdv](https://github.com/maxkramerbcgdv) for fixing Package Manager setup in Xcode 8.2.
 * Thanks to [elikohen](https://github.com/elikohen) for fixing concurrency issues.
+* Thanks to [beny](https://github.com/beny) for adding Swift 4.2 support.
+* Thanks to [xuaninbox](https://github.com/xuaninbox) for fixing watchOS deployment target for Xcode 10.
+* Thanks to [schayes04](https://github.com/schayes04) for adding Swift 5.0 support.
+* Thanks to [mediym41](https://github.com/mediym41) for adding ability to return data as reference.
+* Thanks to [AnthonyOliveri](https://github.com/AnthonyOliveri) for adding ability to run unit tests from Swift Package Manager.

 ## Feedback is welcome